Duck Fat Potatoes - An Updated Classic

-Living in Australia, I’m lucky to have fresh rosemary growing in my garden year round.
-Fresh herbs always taste better, if they’re not available, you could use dried rosemary, or even oregano if you prefer.
+Living in Australia, I'm lucky to have fresh rosemary growing in my garden year round.
+Fresh herbs always taste better in recipes.
+If they're not available, you could use dried rosemary, or even oregano.

-Check the potatoes from 30 minutes onwards, to ensure they don’t burn.
+Check the potatoes from 30 minutes onwards, to ensure they don't burn.
 If using a fan forced oven, they will crisp up faster.
-I used a fan forced oven for the first 30 minutes, then turned it off until I was happy that the potatoes were cooked.
+I use a fan forced oven for the first 30 minutes, then turned the fan off until I was happy that the potatoes were cooked.

-This is a simple recipe, Crispy Leaf Potatoes with Duck Fat and Rosemary is sure to be a new favourite at your home, for Christmas and Thanksgiving or any time of year.
+This is a simple recipe, Crispy Leaf Roasted Duck Fat Potatoes is sure to be a new favorite at your home, for Christmas and Thanksgiving or any time of year.
 Bon Appetit! Приятного аппетита!